stockmind/gpd-pocket-ubuntu-respin/README.md

 ## Audio jack disconnected on volume over 70-80% (Windows and Linux same behaviour) with some headphones

-Audio jack may get disconnected on some headsets when volume is set over 70-80%.Windows does't have this problem with official GPD audio drivers, The same problem is related only when you use unofficial drivers (only one way is update over device manager).
+Audio jack may get disconnected on some headsets when volume is set over 70-80%.
+Windows does't have this problem with official GPD audio drivers.
+Windows have the same problem only when you using unofficial audio drivers (only one accept way is update audio driver over device manager).
 This doesn't seems to happen on tiny headphones.
 When this happen audio start to have a crackling noise again.
 To fix this you should restart pulseaudio and audio player.

 To restart pulseaudio issue the following command